Reconstruction of surfaces with ordinary singularities from their silhouettes: Singularities of surfaces and their contours and silhouettes

 This shows that $B$ and $W$ have the same linear factor, so they are tangent, but if we set $x = 0$ in the equation of~$W$ we obtain a non-zero quadratic summand, proving that the tangency is simple.

 Consider now the case that $P \in R \cap Z$ is a pinch point.
+Recall that a pinch point is a singular point such that the analytic germ of the surface at the point has equation equivalent to $z^2 - y x^2 = 0$, see \cite[Definition 2.1]{Ciliberto2011}.
 We know that pinch points are double points.
-Hence, for a general projection for which we choose coordinates $(x,y,z) \mapsto (x,y)$, we have that $S$ has local equation at~$P$ of the form $z^2 + h_1(x,y) z + h_2(x,z) = 0$.
+Hence, for a general projection for which we choose coordinates $(x,y,z) \mapsto (x,y)$, we have that $S$ has local equation at~$P$ of the form $z^2 + h_1(x,y) z + h_2(x,y) = 0$.
 A Tschirnhaus transformation $z \mapsto z - h_1(x,y) / 2$, which leaves the direction of projection invariant, makes the local equation of~$S$ in the form $z^2 + h(x,y) = 0$.
 Now, pinch points can be characterized as points such that the discriminant of a general projection is the product of a square of a linear factor and another linear factor intersecting transversally the first one, namely it is of the form $u^2 v$.
 In these coordinates, hence, the surface~$S$ has equation $z^2 + u^2 v = 0$ at~$P$, and the projection can still be assumed to be along the $z$-axis.
-The contour is then given by $z^2 + u^2 v = z = 0$, and so we see that the projection maps it isomorphically to the plane curve~$u^2 v = 0$.
+The contour is then given by $z^2 + u^2 v = z = 0$, so we see that the projection maps it isomorphically to the plane curve~$u^2 v = 0$.
 This concludes the proof that pinch points project to transverse intersections of the proper silhouette and the singular image. \end{proof}

-In order to prove the auxiliary results needed for Proposition~\ref{proposition:projection_good} we use the results from \emph{focal geometry} introduced and proved in \cite[Sections~4 and~5]{Ciliberto2011}.
+In order to prove the auxiliary results needed for \Cref{proposition:projection_good} we use the results from \emph{focal geometry} introduced and proved in \cite[Sections~4 and~5]{Ciliberto2011}.
 Here we briefly sketch the setting and the results, and we refer to the work of Ciliberto and Flamini for more precise information.
 We consider families of lines in~$\p^3$, namely varieties $\mscr{X} \subset D \times \p^3$, where $D \subset \mathbb{G}(1,3)$ is a subvariety of the Grassmannian of lines in~$\p^3$, of the form

 By restricting the second projection to~$\mscr{X}$, we get a map $f \colon \mscr{X} \longrightarrow \p^3$; its ramification points form the \emph{focal locus} of~$\mscr{X}$.
 We say that $\mscr{X}$ is a \emph{filling family} if $D$ is two-dimensional and $f$ is dominant.